Executive Policy Manual

 • Sodomy: Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

-• Sexual assault with an object: To use an object or instrument to unlawfully penetrate, however, slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+• Sexual Assault with an Object: To use an object or instrument to unlawfully penetrate, however, slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

 • Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

-• Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+• Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-• Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
+• Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent.

-• Dating Violence – violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship is to be determined based on length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+A form of sex-based harassment involving violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship is to be determined based on:

-• Domestic Violence – a felony or misdemeanor crime of violence committed:
+A form of sex-based harassment involving felony or misdemeanor crime of violence committed:

-• By a current or former spouse or intimate partner of the victim;
+• By a current or former spouse or intimate partner of the victim or a person similarly situated to a spouse of the victim;

 • By a person with whom the victim shares a child in common;